Attending to relationship

 Individual & collective making to better understand one another (the circle/rings).

-Trust Activities - icebreakers, peer walks, sharing personal stories through the likes of Critical Connections activity (Adrienne Maree Brown).
+Trust Activities - icebreakers, peer walks, sharing personal stories through the likes of (Adrienne Maree Brown).